apache/shenyu-website/community/release-guide/16-shenyu-nginx-release-guide.md

 [ ] Source code distributions have correct names matching the current release.

-[ ] LICENSE and NOTICE files are correct for each ShenYu Client Golang repo.
+[ ] LICENSE and NOTICE files are correct for each ShenYu Nginx repo.

 [ ] All files have license headers if necessary.